kasem-sm/SlimeKT/README.md

 ## Tech stack / Miscellaneous Features 🚀

-- <b>Kotlin, Jetpack Compose, Work Manager, Glance API, Material You, Coroutines, Flow, Accompanist, Navigation Component, Ktor, Room Database, Coil, Dagger Hilt, Mockk etc.</b>
+- <b>Kotlin, Jetpack Compose, Work Manager, Glance API, Material You, Coroutines, Flow, Accompanist, Ktor, Room Database, Coil, Dagger Hilt, Mockk etc.</b>
+- **[Compose Destinations:](https://github.com/raamcosta/compose-destinations)** Annotation processing library for type-safe Jetpack Compose navigation with no boilerplate.
 - **Observer Pattern:** Data from the cache would be shown while new data is fetched from the server.
 Newly retrieved data gets updated immediately on the screen.
 - **WorkManager:** App uses WorkManager API to update user's subscriptions and to fetch Daily Read